gayathrikondakath/Functional-annotation-Comparison/README.md

 *Input*: There is a sample input file in the file named “sample_input_converter.tsv”

-*Caution*: the output file does not remove redundant GO tags for unique genes.
+*Caution*: the output file does not remove redundant GO terms for unique genes.

 **FOR JACCARD INDEX AND NON-OVERLAPPING GO TERMS**

 *Description*:This code calculates the Jaccard similarity index and the number of non-overlapping Gene Ontology (GO) terms for a given dataset.
-It compares the GO terms derived from two types of files: one derived from BLAST and another from EggNOG/InterPro.
+It compares the GO terms derived from two types of approaches: one derived from BLAST and another from EggNOG/InterPro.
 The code provides insights into the similarity and dissimilarity of GO terms between the two sources.

 *File Structure*:The code assumes that the input files are located in the specified file_path directory or its subdirectories.
 The files should be of two types: one derived from BLAST and the other from EggNOG/InterPro.